GEI Insight: South-South Cooperation to Fight Climate Change

 To demonstrate that the low-carbon way is also the best economic way forward, we used another tool called the R enewable Energy Implementation Toolkit, which we developed with Center for Climate Strategies.

 The Toolkit conducts macro & micro-economic cost-benefit analysis of installing renewable energy technology.
-Essentially, the toolkit can concretely show that by installing amount of solar energy, the town can gain money and Z renewable energy.
+Essentially, the toolkit can concretely show that by installing X amount of solar energy, the town can gain Y money and Z renewable energy.

 Findings: